Looking to expand your business through exporting? Or are you looking to start a business that exports goods from Australia?

 Successful exporting takes careful planning and commitment.
 You'll need to make sure you meet exporting requirements and regulations and that you have a solid export plan in place.

 Understanding and preparing for risks associated with exporting before you get started can be crucial.
 These risks include foreign exchange, political, shipping, quarantine and legal issues.
 Integrating risks into your business or export plan can help you mitigate them.

-As an exporter, you can access a range of services through Austrade, and financial assistance through state and territory governments.
+As an exporter, you can also access a range of support services through Austrade, as well as financial assistance through state and territory governments.

 The Australian Customs and Border Protection Service will need to clear your goods for export.
 You also need to know what restrictions and export regulations apply.

 You can promote your business overseas by registering on Austrade's Australian Suppliers Directory.
 This directory contains a list of Australian companies, products and services targeted at overseas buyers.

 If you're interested in exploring overseas markets or identifying international business partners, you can express your interest in a Ministerial-led business mission run by Austrade.